slyval/guidelines/SAP Commerce/restful notes.md

 	 - DELETE - for the removal or deletion of a resource or collection.
 Side effects are expected and multiple requests will not have the same result as the deletion of an inexistent object would fail

 ##### response
 - the response must communicate the success or failure of the request.
+- failure can result from a wrong request or a malformed request or a state of the system
 -